School Meal Information, including Free School Meals

 All infant pupils in reception, year 1 and year 2 are eligible for Universal Infants Free School Meals.

 If you receive benefits and your child gets Universal Infant Free School Meals you should still apply online for Free School Meals.
-This will allow your child’s school to receive extra funding that could support your child.
+This will allow the school to receive extra funding that could support your child.

 Free School Meals